-If undertaking a placement, it is your responsibility to find a work placement, however, the Industry Engagement and Placements Team can help prepare and support you and will advertise relevant placements.
-If you are interested in undertaking a work placement, or other work-based opportunities that may be available to you and your course, contact the Industry Engagement and Placements team.
+There are a variety of opportunities to undertake work-based learning and placements either during or as part of your studies.
+Many courses may also be taken as a four-year variant to include a placement year.
+If undertaking a placement year, it is your responsibility to find a work placement, however, the Industry Engagement and Placements Team can help prepare and support you and will advertise relevant placements.
+If you are interested in undertaking a placement year, or other workbased opportunities that may be available to you and your course, contact the Industry Engagement and Placements team.
 If you have a Student visa, please be aware that the Immigration Rules restrict the length of placements and the type of work you can do.

 Upon successfully securing a placement you need to inform the Industry Engagement and Placements team by contacting placements@essex.ac.uk.
 This is required to begin the placement approval process.
 Please note without approval from the Industry Engagement and Placement team you will be unauthorised to commence a placement.

 For extracurricular opportunities, Careers Services are here to help.
-Use Chart My Path to find your personalised recommendations at Essex, and check out CareerHub for part-time jobs, internships and career development support.
+Use Chart My for part-time jobs, internships and career development support.